 “There are wounds that never show on the body.
 That are deeper and more hurtful than anything that bleeds.” –Laurell K. Hamilton

 Those who fall victim to emotional abuse commonly feel guilty or ashamed, which makes seeking treatment a challenge in itself.
 However, counseling can prove significant to their recovery from emotional abuse.
-The counselors at Thriveworks Waltham want to help you heal.
+The emotional abuse counselors at Thriveworks in Waltham want to help you heal.
 They are dedicated to helping you out of the dark hole that you’re in and living a happy life despite the damage that emotional abuse has caused you.

 What Exactly Is Emotional Abuse?